Isopolito/gNordVPN-Local/README.md

 2. Configure your credentials with `nordvpn login`, following the prompts.
 3. Check NordVPN is set up with `nordvpn c`, if it connects successfully then you're good to go.

-Install the extension
+### Install the extension
+#### Easiest way:
-Easiest way: enable on gnome-extensions at [gNordVPN Local on gnome extensions](https://extensions.gnome.org/extension/2569/gnordvpn-local/)
+Enable on gnome-extensions at [gNordVPN Local on gnome extensions](https://extensions.gnome.org/extension/2569/gnordvpn-local/)

-Manual install:
+#### Manual install:
 1. Create a folder for the extension with `mkdir ~/.local/share/gnome-shell/extensions/gnordvpn-local@isopolito`
 2. Copy the files from this repo into that folder
 3. Enable the extension using `Tweaks` (if you don't have it, install via `sudo apt install gnome-tweaks`)

+## Troubleshooting

+If the extension shows an error state, make sure NordVPN CLI is functioning (`nordvpn status`).
+The extension relies on NordVPN CLI being operational.

 ## Development

 Contributions welcome!
-If you find any issues or think of any cool features, check it's not already been raised under Issues and raise it.
+If you find any issues or think of any cool features, check to see if it's already documented under Issues, if not--raise it.

 ## Thanks

 Thanks [TheRobVK](https://github.com/ThatRobVK) for creating the original version of this extension.
 Also thanks to all who have contributed, it's much appreciated!

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.